status-im/infra-role-elasticsearch-hq/README.md

 es_hq_oauth_client_secret: 'totally-secret-secret'
 ```

-__WARNING:__ This role assumes the ES container runs on the same host.
+__WARNING:__ This role assumes the ES container runs on the same host and can be linked to.

 # Usage